larryhastings/correlate/README.md

 assign the comparison a fuzzy score of `1`.
 Currently if the situation arose it *would* call `a.compare(a)`, but that wasn't true at various times during development.

+Finally, it's important to note that fuzzy keys are dramatically slower than exact keys.
+If you can express your problem purely using exact keys, do so!
+It'll run faster as a result.
+You can get a sense of the speed difference by running `tests/ytjd.test.py` with verbose mode on (`-v`).
+A test using the same corpus but switching everything to fuzzy keys runs about 14x slower!

 ## API